You learned several options strategies in the options unit.

 When an options contract is traded or expires, the reported gain or loss is almost always short-term.
 Standard contracts maintain a maximum expiration of 9 months.
 A security held for a year or less is considered short-term and is subject to higher tax rates.

 While this is true for long LEAPS contracts, it does not apply to short LEAPS.
 The IRS does not consider any short security (including short stock) eligible for a long-term holding period.
 Even if an investor goes short LEAPS for three years, a short-term gain or loss is realized when the contract is closed out or expires.
-The belief is short securities are never truly “held,” which always leads to a short-term holding period.
+The idea is that short securities are not treated as being “held” in a way that qualifies for long-term status.